Identify the Source of Packages with Digital Signatures

 Integration Services also supports an optional registry value, BlockedSignatureStates, that you can use to manage an organization's policy for loading signed and unsigned packages.
 The registry value can prevent packages from loading if the packages are unsigned, or have invalid or untrusted signatures.
 For more information about how to set this registry value, see Implement a Signing Policy by Setting a Registry Value.

-The optional BlockedSignatureStates registry value can specify a setting that is more restrictive than the digital signature option set in SQL Server Data Tools (SSDT) or at the dtexec command line.
+NOTE: The optional BlockedSignatureStates registry value can specify a setting that is more restrictive than the digital signature option set in SQL Server Data Tools (SSDT) or at the dtexec command line.
 In this situation, the more restrictive registry setting overrides the other settings.